vocdoni/docs/src/integration/vaas-api.md

 ---

-### Get a plain ECDSA signature
+### Get a shared key to access the private data of a process

-The CSP issues a signature to prove that a wallet belongs to the process's census.
+The CSP issues a per-process signature whenever the wallet belongs to the process's census.
 The signature can be used to retrieve confidential information, restricted to only census members.

 The voter signs the `processID` to prove that he/she has a private key within the election census.
 If everything is correct, the CSP returns `sign({processId}, cspPrivK)`.